The Ultimate Guide to RV Camping in Minnesota

 Features and Attractions in Minnesota

-Another thing you really should do?
-See some of Minnesota’s landmarks, of course!
+You should also plan to see some of Minnesota’s landmarks.
 These include the Mall of America (along with the super fun amusement park inside) as well as the Minneapolis Sculpture Garden and the Frank B. Kellogg House.

-National park sites are another must-see in our opinion.
-Voyageurs National Park might be hard to reach, but it should not be missed.
+National park sites are another must-see stop.
+Voyageurs National Park might be hard to reach, but it’s worth the effort.
 Grand Portage National Monument is a wonderful place to explore, as is the Mississippi National River and Recreation Area.
-Want to learn some interesting history?
-Head to Pipestone National Monument.
+Head to Pipestone National Monument to learn some fascinating history about the area.

 Festivals, Fairs, and Events in Minnesota

-No trip is complete without at least one local event to round it out.
-Lucky for you, Minnesota has plenty of amazing annual events to choose from, so adding one to your trip itinerary shouldn’t be a problem.
+You could also head to a Minnesota event as part of your RV road trip.
+Minnesota has plenty of amazing annual events to choose from, so adding one to your trip itinerary shouldn’t be a problem.

 Some of the best events in Minnesota include the MayDay Parade and Festival in Minneapolis during May, Lumberjack Days in Stillwater during the summer, and the Bayfront Blues Festival in Duluth during August.